 11.4.
 For the purposes of the Trial, personal data relating to the following categories of data subjects will be processed: persons taking part in the trial; persons operating on the Parties’ behalf.
 Such data subjects will be appropriately informed of the processing of their data.
 For the purposes of the Trial, the following types of personal data will be processed: the data referred to in article 4 paragraph 1 of the GDPR; data classified as “sensitive” – and in particular, data relating to health, sexual life and genetic data – referred to in Article 9 GDPR.
 Such data shall be processed in accordance with the principles of legality, fairness, transparency, adequacy, relevance and necessity as contained in Article 5 paragraph 1 of the GDPR.

 11.5.
 The Sponsor may send the data to other affiliates of the Sponsor’s group and to third parties operating on its behalf, including those abroad, in countries outside of the EU, only in compliance with the conditions set out in Articles 44 and ss. of the GDPR.
 In this case, the Sponsor will guarantee an adequate level of protection of personal data also through the use of the Standard Contractual Clauses approved by the European Commission.
-Where the Sponsor is established in a State that does not fall within the scope of European Union law and that the European Commission has decided that this country does not guarantee an adequate level of protection pursuant to Articles 44 and 45 of the EU GDPR 2016/679, the Sponsor and the Entity must complete and sign the Standard Contractual Clauses document (this last document is not attached to this Agreement).
+Where the Sponsor is established in a State that does not fall within the scope of European Union law and that the European Commission has decided that this country does not guarantee an adequate level of protection pursuant to Articles 44 and 45 of the EU GDPR 2016/679, the Sponsor and the Entity must complete and sign the Standard Contractual Clauses document or the Sponsor must provide evidence of the implementation of different and appropriate safeguards adopted under Article 46 of the GDPR (e.g., Binding Corporate Rules) (not included in this draft). .

 11.6.
 The Parties warrant that the persons authorized by them to process personal data for the purposes of the Trial will comply with the principles in force to safeguard data protection and the right to confidentiality and that any persons having access to the personal data will be obligated to process the data in accordance with the instructions given, in accordance with this article, by the data controller.

 11.7.
-The Principal Investigator has been identified by the Entity as a person authorized for the data processing for the purposes of Article 29 GDPR and as a designated party for the purposes of Article 2 quaterdecies of the Italian Law Decree 196/2003.
+The Principal Investigator has been identified by the Entity as a person authorized for the data processing for the purposes of Article 29 GDPR .

 11.8 The Principal Investigator shall provide clear, complete information to all patients before the Trial starts (also before the preliminary phases or screening) to all patients, regarding the nature, purpose, results, consequences, risks and methods of the processing of personal data; in particular, all patients must be informed that the national and international authorities and the Ethics Committee may, in connection with the monitoring, checking and control of the Trial, have access to the related documentation and also to the original healthcare records of the patient, and that the data may also be accessed by the Monitors and Auditors in connection with their respective duties.

 11.9.
-After the patient has been duly informed the Principal Investigator shall obtain the consent form for participation in the Trial and also the consent to the processing of personal data.
+After the patient has been duly informed the Principal Investigator shall obtain the consent form for participation in the Trial and if applicable, the consent to the processing of personal data.
 The Entity is responsible for keeping the consent forms.

 11.10 If either Party discovers a data protection breach, the other Party shall be informed within 48 hours from the breach having been verified, without prejudice to such Party’s independent assessment of the existence of the conditions and fulfilment of the obligations contained in Articles 33 and 34 GDPR.